Ollibolli98/SynCam3D/README.md

 STEP 2: Save the .mjpeg file and the python script (split_test.py) in a directory (name it something easy fx.
 3D_footage).

-Step 3: Open the Terminal/Cmd-prompt on the machine.
+STEP 3: Open the Terminal/Cmd-prompt on the machine.

 STEP 4: Change the directory to the directory with the footage, example given: -cd "path\to\desired\directory"